colbynyce-mips/simdb/README.md

     // Use T* backpointers or a std::function<T()> to capture the collection time values.
     // Both integral (discrete time) and floating-point (continuous time) are supported.
-    // Here we assume we are in the Scheduler class' step() method with a uint64_t cycle_
+    // Here we assume we have a uint64_t member variable called "cycle_" holding the current tick. collection_mgr->useTimestampsFrom(&cycle_);
-    // member variable.
-    collection_mgr->useTimestampsFrom(&cycle_);

     using StatCollection = simdb::StatCollection<double>;